Chapter 6: Cultivate team agility

 In self-organizing teams, even ones that have nominal leaders, it’s everyone’s responsibility to participate in leading the team: this is the essence of shared leadership.
 It is not the exclusive duty of the formal ATL or the coach.
 Moreover, it is not the manager’s role to fix all the problems.
-Many problems belong to the team (not to management), and when teams understand that they can truly own their problems and solve them, they grow stronger.
+Many problems belong to the team.
+When teams willfully own their problems and solve them, they grow stronger.
 That is your motivation for stepping back.

-If you’re a parent, consider the results you get when you intervene in your kids’ actions and what results you get when you step back.
-Your team is not a bunch of kids and you are not their parent, but they are human beings.
+If you’re a parent, you have seen this.
+If you regularly intervene on your kids’ behalf, they either come to you with issues before trying to solve them on their own, or they resist your help and resent you for it.
+However, if you allow them room to resolve their issues with your optional guidance, they will develop personal responsibility and healthy learning habits.
+Your team is not a bunch of kids, and you are not their parent, but they are human beings.
 As such, they like to have a safe framework with understood (or understandable) rules of engagement.

-As their leader, set the framework, the envelope for their work, and let them run with it.
-Make sure everybody knows that you’re there for them if they need you, but that you won’t tell them what to do.
+As their leader, set the framework — the envelope for their work — and let them get on with it.
+Make sure everybody knows that you’re there for them if they need you but that you won’t tell them what to do.
 That designates you as their servant leader.

-You need to monitor the goings-on, and pay particular attention to their decisions.
-If you think you need to intervene, ask for permission to make a suggestion or act on their behalf.
-Some teams will welcome a lot of help figuring out how to move forward, whether due to technical disagreement, process immaturity, or team dynamics.
+You need to monitor the goings-on and pay particular attention to their decisions.
+If you think you must intervene, ask for permission to make a suggestion or act on their behalf.
+Some teams will welcome a lot of help when figuring out how to move forward, whether due to technical disagreement, process immaturity, or team dynamics.

 If the situation turns bad, you might fly in and save the day.
 Before you do that, pause.
 Ask yourself two questions:

-- “Is winning the battle worth risking losing the war?”
+- “Is winning the battle worth possibly losing the war?”